shivam-sketch/Blog-Editor-Locking-Mechanism/README.md

     ```

 3. Set up environment variables:
-    Create a `.env` file in the server directory and add the following or copy the contents
+    Create a `.env` file in the server directory and add the following or copy the contents of .env_local file

         ```env
         PORT=5000